marklar423/jquery.hash/README.md

 jquery.hash
 ===========

-This plugin allows you to get/set the hash values.
+This plugin allows you to get/set hash values.

 Examples: